djeb20/fastsverl/README.md

     ```

 2.  **Custom Agents:**
-    Follow the agent structure (e.g. DQN, PPO) in `fastsverl/fastsverl/`.
-You can use the existing agents on your new environment or implement your own.
+    Our agent implementations (DQN, PPO) and training loops are based on [CleanRL](https://docs.cleanrl.dev/) library.
+To implement your own, follow the agent structure in `fastsverl/fastsverl/`.
+You can use the existing agents on your new environment or implement your own following this structure.

 3.  **Custom Experiments:**
     Adapt the scripts in the `experiments/` directory to create your own training pipelines.
 For example, you can base your work on the agent -> characteristic -> Shapley model pipeline to generate explanations for your new components.

+## Acknowledgments

+This repository builds heavily on the agent implementations and training structures from [CleanRL](https://docs.cleanrl.dev/).
+We are grateful to the authors and contributors of that library for their high-quality, easy-to-follow code.

 ## Contributing and Support